 To do this, we highly recommend the AnyRecover tool.
 As the name suggested, this is software that can recover lost data from drives.
 The software has many features and some of them are listed below:

-Supported devices – Not only does this work with both Windows and Mac OS, but you can also use it to recover files from almost any storage device.
+Supported devices – Not only does this work with both Windows (including Windows 11) and Mac OS, but you can also use it to recover files from almost any storage device.
 Whether you want to recover images you accidentally deleted from an SD card or important work files from your hard drive, this software will allow you to do so.

 Supported Scenarios – This software works on almost every data loss scenario, from accidentally formatting your drive to damaged and corrupt data.